marcusdotenv/relevancer/README.md

 ## Introduction

-A proof of concept of a system capable of searching for terms using trie trees based on the implementation described by Alex Xu, in the book [System Design Interview - An Insiders Guide: Volume 2](https://www.amazon.com.br/System-Design-Interview-insiders-Second/dp/B08CMF2CQF)
+A proof of concept of a system capable of searching for terms using trie trees based on the implementation described by Alex Xu, in the book [System Design Interview - An Insiders Guide](https://www.amazon.com.br/System-Design-Interview-insiders-Second/dp/B08CMF2CQF)

 ## Archtecture